 Through professional practice, students will apply knowledge and skills obtained in the Health Information Management program with a healthcare organization affiliate and through professional development experiences; requires a minimum of 180 hours.
-Prerequisites: HIM215, (all program requirements completed prior to enrollment in HIM275) and HIM Director written consent.
+This practicum course may be a hybrid of online and in-person hours and requires extensive healthcare facility driven clearance requirements.
+Prerequisites: All program requirements completed prior to enrollment in HIM296 and HIM Director written consent.
 Offered every summer.